 8. Let rest for a minute and with a sharp knife gently remove the cupcakes to a cooling rack

-It's time to make your friends and family (& your sweet tooth) very happy with some delicious homemade baklava!
-Preparing baklava is very time-consuming and requires a little bit of patience (you will be working with many filo dough layers).
-We always bake baklava on the weekend because it does take over an hour to prepare and bake.
+It's time to make your friends and family (& your sweet tooth) very happy with some delicious homemade baklawa (baklava)!
+Preparing baklawa is very time-consuming and requires patience (you will be working with many filo dough layers).
 While it took Eva about 50 minutes to prepare it before baking, keep in mind that it may take someone with less experience more time.
 However long it takes you, I promise the end result will be worth it!

-Eva has picked up the tradition of baking baklava around the holidays along with her other christmas cookies.
-Baklava has a very rich and sweet taste, and of course is high in sugar and crisco, but there is absolutely nothing wrong with indulging in this yummy treat on special occasions.
-Of course you can buy pre-made baklava but I know from experience that homemade baklava tastes so much better!
+Eva has picked up the tradition of baking baklawa around the holidays along with her other Christmas cookies.
+Baklawa has a very rich and sweet taste, and of course is high in sugar and crisco, but there is absolutely nothing wrong with indulging in this yummy treat on special occasions.
+Of course you can always buy pre-made baklawa but I know from experience that homemade tastes so much better!

 Prep time: 50 minutes to an hour